- Alumni & Donors

 Summer School students who meet attendance requirements will sit for exams at the conclusion of the session.
 Exams are held in the last days of the programme and their length varies depending on the track and course.
 Students who choose to sit for exams will receive a Summer School transcript with a number grade in addition to their Certificate of Attendance.
 Transcripts will be available online from mid-September.

-Failure to comply with any of the duties and obligations listed in the Summer School Academic Policies and Guidelines may result in the failure to complete the Summer School programme.
+Failure to comply with any of the duties and obligations listed in the Summer School Academic Policies (PDF, 284Kb) may result in the failure to complete the Summer School programme.

 For Summer School students who are planning to apply to one of the Sciences Po Master's degrees requiring a minimum level of C1 in French language, a Summer School French Language track transcript may be used in lieu of a formal standardized test.
 The use of the Summer School transcript is valid only for those students who have successfully passed to the C1 or C2 level during their final exams at the Summer School.

 Sciences Po awards academic credit for courses taken during the Summer School.
-Students who receive a passing grade of at least 10/20 and respect the Summer School academic rules and regulations receive the following number of credits:
+2017 students who received a passing grade of at least 10/20 and respected the Summer School academic rules and regulations (PDF, 284Kb) received the following number of credits:

 - Core course in the social sciences track: 4 ECTS